Proofreading is simple.

 Proofread from the end to the beginning

-When you’re satisfied with your final draft, here’s how you can give your content a professional polish.
+When you’re satisfied after your final round of editing, here’s how you can give your content a professional polish.

-Up until now, you’ve (presumably) been reading your writing from the beginning of the text to the end.
-We want to trick your brain into looking at everything you’ve written in a different way.
+So far, you’ve (presumably) been reading your writing from the beginning of the text to the end.
+But it’s time to trick your brain into looking at everything you’ve written in a different way.

-It’s easier to spot writing mishaps when you view your words in a different order.
+It’s easier to spot writing mishaps when you view your words in a different order, and even though you’ve dedicated time to just proofreading, you’ll also often make edits that strengthen your writing.

 Let’s add on.